 Tamoxifen also helps prevent osteoporosis, or weak bones.

 Aromatase inhibitors are medications that treat breast cancer in both early stages and advanced ones.
-Aromatase inhibitors prevent estrogen from being made.
-They are effective only in women who are past menopause.
+They prevent your body from making estrogen.
+They only work in women who are past menopause, though.

-Arimidex (anastrozole), Aromasin (exemestane), and Femara (letrozole) are aromatase inhibitors.
-They are used to treat ER-positive breast cancer, either following tamoxifen treatment or by themselves.
+Anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara) are aromatase inhibitors.
+Doctors prescribe them to treat ER-positive breast cancer, either following tamoxifen treatment or by themselves.

 - Aiming radiation at the ovaries